The New England Journal of Medicine March 21, 2002

 All-cause mortality

-Key result: ICD therapy significantly reduced mortality by 23% compared to placebo in patients with mild to moderate heart failure.
+Key result: ICD therapy reduced overall mortality by 23% compared to placebo, whereas amiodarone had no favorable effect on survival.

 Tailored to your role